lyless/web3j/docs/source/filters.rst

                        web3j.ethGetBlockByHash(blockHash, fullTransactionObjects).observable());
    }

-Here we first create an observable that provides notifications of the block hash of each newly created block.
-We then use *flatMap* to invoke a call to *ethGetBlockByHash* to obtain the full block details which is what is passed to the subscriber of the observable.
+Here we first create an observable that provides notifications of the traceTransaction hash of each newly created traceTransaction.
+We then use *flatMap* to invoke a call to *ethGetBlockByHash* to obtain the full traceTransaction details which is what is passed to the subscriber of the observable.

 Further examples